varnish/libvmod-memcached/README.rst

 Prototype
         ::

-                INT incr(STRING key, INT offset) Return value
+                incr(STRING key, INT offset)
+Return value
         INT
 Description
         Increment key by offset and return the new value.
 If key is not set return 0.
 Example
         ::

-                memcached.set("your_counter", "1", 100, 0);
+                # Increment "key" by 10 and return the new value.
-                set resp.http.count = memcached.incr("your_counter", 10);
+                set resp.http.value = memcached.incr("key", 10);
-                # count is 11

 decr
 ----